CUTR-at-USF/muser-data-analysis/README.md

 ## Setup .env file
 You'll need a .env file to store all the required credentials

+##Setup config.py file
+You'll need a config.py file to test the application in development, deploy it to production, and make sure to keep a secret key to validate the cookies and to handle sessions.

 ## Setup Spotify Developer Account
 Create a Spotify Developer account and generate client id and client secret key.

 ## Setup a SQL Database
 Create a database and run the db_schema.sql file.
 Generate a connection string and create a sqlalchemy engine.

 ## Run

-To run the application run the run.py file thorugh command line or an IDE.
+To run the application run the run.py file through command line or an IDE.

 ## License